-AArbitrium is used to deploy your game server, where it's needed and when it's needed.
+Arbitrium is used to deploy your Game server or Application, where it's needed and when it's needed.
 To deploy an application, or a game server in our system, you need to create your first application/game server on the dashboard.
-You can do so by clicking on the "Applications" section of the navigation sidebar.
+You can do so by clicking on the "Applications & Games" section of the navigation sidebar.

 Before you get to deploy your app, we suggest a brief, directed introduction using an already containerized public app.
 This application will allow you to familiarize yourself with the UI, the configuration, deployment and management of your applications without the additional Docker setup.

 In this section, we will guide you through creating an application on Arbitrium's Dashboard.

 As already mentioned, we will be using a simple, public app for this tutorial.
 Still, if your app is already containerized (See here for details), you're free to use it instead.